Miguel de Cervantes: 1547 to 1566: Early years

 Rodrigo was frequently in debt, or searching for work, and moved constantly.
 Leonor came from Arganda del Rey, and died in October 1593, at the age of 73; surviving legal documents indicate she had seven children, could read and write, and was a resourceful individual with a keen eye for business.
 When Rodrigo was imprisoned for debt from October 1553 to April 1554, she supported the family on her own.

+In his Novelas ejemplares, Cervantes claims to be a stutterer.
+Some authors believe it to be a figure of speech to describe himself as endowed with little verbal eloquence.
+Others, conversely, take it as a true speech impediment, citing similar commentaries made by Cervantes in three more of his writings aside from Novelas.

-Cervantes's siblings were Andrés (born 1543), Andrea (born 1544), Luisa (born 1546), Rodrigo (born 1550), Magdalena (born 1554) and Juan.
+Cervantes' siblings were Andrés (born 1543), Andrea (born 1544), Luisa (born 1546), Rodrigo (born 1550), Magdalena (born 1554) and Juan.
 They lived in Córdoba until 1556, when his grandfather died.
 For reasons that are unclear, Rodrigo did not benefit from his will and the family disappears until 1564 when he filed a lawsuit in Seville.

 Seville was then in the midst of an economic boom, and Rodrigo managed rented accommodation for his elder brother Andres, who was a junior magistrate.
-It is assumed Cervantes attended the Jesuit college in Seville, where one of the teachers was Jesuit playwright Pedro Pablo Acevedo, who moved there in 1561 from Córdoba.
+It is contended that Cervantes attended the Jesuit college in Seville, where one of the teachers was Jesuit playwright Pedro Pablo Acevedo, who moved there in 1561 from Córdoba.
 However, legal records show his father got into debt once more and in 1566 the family moved to Madrid.